-Siwei Lyu is a tenured Full Professor at the Department of Computer Science, the College of Engineering and Applied Sciences, the University at Albany, State University of New York.
-He is the Director of Computer Vision and Machine Learning Lab (CVML) at University at Albany, State University of New York.
+Siwei Lyu is a Professor at the Department of Computer Science and the Director of Computer Vision and Machine Learning Lab (CVML) of University at Albany, State University of New York.

 Dr. Lyu received his Ph.D. degree in Computer Science from Dartmouth College in 2005, and his M.S. degree in Computer Science in 2000 and B.S. degree in Information Science in 1997, both from Peking University, China.
-Dr. Lyu was a tenure-track Assistant Professor from 2008 to 2014 and a tenured Associate Professor from 2014 to 2019.
-During 2005-2008, he was a Post-Doctoral Research Associate at the Howard Hughes Medical Institute and the Center for Neural Science of New York University.
+Dr. Lyu was an Assistant Professor from 2008 to 2014 and an Associate Professor from 2014 to 2019.
+From 2005 to 2008, he was a Post-Doctoral Research Associate at the Howard Hughes Medical Institute and the Center for Neural Science of New York University.
 He was an Assistant Researcher at Microsoft Research Asia (then Microsoft Research China) in 2001.

 Dr. Lyu's research interests include digital media forensics,